Gsy00517/Trackers-for-VOT-toolkit/README.md

 ### Trying to run NCC first with VOT toolkit is recommanded.
 To achieve this, you can follow  [VOT Chanllenge support](http://www.votchallenge.net/howto/).
 You may also need  [VOT Challenge technical support](https://groups.google.com/forum/?hl=en#!forum/votchallenge-help) and [VOT toolkit issues](https://github.com/votchallenge/vot-toolkit/issues?utf8=%E2%9C%93&q=https://github.com/votchallenge/vot-toolkit/issues?utf8=✓&q=) to search for more help.

+### You'd better check whether the benchmark wrapper is provided by the author before you want to integrate a new tracker.
+This can save your time.
+If there aren't any benchmark wrappers provided or there is but crushed, you can follow NCC example and the guide on the official website to integrate the tracker by yourself.

 ## Trouble Shooting